Note

-- The language you use to author your functions; make sure to choose your programming language at the top of the article.
+- The language you use to develop your function apps.
+Make sure to select your programming language at the top of this article.

-- The operating system on which your app runs in Azure: Windows or Linux.
+- The operating system on which your function app runs in Azure: Windows or Linux.

 - The hosting plan.